haplo-org/haplo-plugins/haplo_workflow_review_documents/readme.txt

 You can apply this feature to the workflow only once.

+h3(config). "haplo_force_review_documents:use_transition_decision_forms_filtering"

+It is also possible to specify a subset of transition decision forms to be reviewed, following the same set of rules.
+To do so, add the above to your system's config data and set it to true.

 h2.
 Filter Rule

 A JavaScript object which you can set options: